 Getting a rate quote for a SoFi private student loan takes three minutes and won’t affect your credit score¹.

 SoFi members can also qualify for perks like rate discounts on additional loans, career services, and more.
 With competitive rates and multiple repayment options, SoFi Private Student Loans might be just the thing for you and your budget.

 Checking Your Rates: To check the rates and terms you may qualify for, SoFi conducts a soft credit pull that will not affect your credit score.
-A hard credit pull, which may impact your credit score, is required if you apply for a SoFi product after being pre-qualified.¹
+However, if you choose a product and continue your application, we will request your full credit report from one or more consumer reporting agencies, which is considered a hard credit pull and may affect your credit.¹

 SoFi Private Student Loans